The Ultimate Digital Adoption Guide

 Employee/user challenges

 Without the analytical certainty of a digital adoption platform, the best sign of a digital adoption platform is poor user feedback.
-Whether you measure this through targeted means such as CSAT and NPS or overhearing complaints, you should pay attention any time you have a user giving negative feedback about an app.
+Whether you measure this through targeted means such as C-SAT and NPS or overhearing complaints, you should pay attention any time you have a user giving negative feedback about an app.
 Comments like ‘it takes too long’, ‘it’s annoying when…’ or ‘it’s so frustrating having to…’ are indicative of an adoption problem.

 While not feedback officially, support tickets are another source to consider when looking for digital adoption issues.
 It can be easy to see tickets in isolation, but this is a common trap to fall in to.
-If you can see that support ticket volumes coming in from an application are high, that means there’s likely a deeper adoption problem—especially if those tickets are related to “how do I…” type queries.
+If you can see that support ticket volumes coming in from an application are high, that means there’s likely a deeper adoption problem—especially if those tickets are related to ‘how do I…’ type queries.

-Low uptake and poor data quality are another to signs that go hand in hand.
+Low uptake and poor data quality are other signs that go hand in hand.
 If you can see users aren’t logging in or not completing the processes required of them, then this is likely an adoption problem rather than an act of defiance.
 The same applies if you can see that the data users are entering into an application is inaccurate or insufficient.

 Finally, rework levels and navigation burn are two more significant signs of an adoption problem.
 While vendors don’t typically make this kind of information available within in-built analytics, speaking to and observing your employees can reveal how much time is lost to in-app inefficiencies in crucial tasks or seeking support.
 If you’d like more on this, be sure to read the how to measure digital adoption section of this guide.